Welcome to OneSignal! This guide will help you migrate from your current messaging platform to OneSignal with minimal disruption.

 For developers:

-• Which APIs are you using for token management and notification delivery?
+• The APIs you are using for token management and notification delivery.

 For marketers: